Magnitude 7.3 earthquake causes widespread damage in Pacific island nation of Vanuatu

 A tsunami warning was called off less than two hours after the quake.
 With communications still down hours later and official information scarce, witness accounts of casualties began to surface on social media and through patchy phone calls.

-The earthquake occurred at a depth of 57 kilometers (35 miles) and was centered 30 kilometers (18 miles) west of Port Vila, the largest city in Vanuatu, a group of 80 islands that is home to about 330,000 people.
-The jolt was followed by a magnitude 5.5 aftershock near the same location and the shudders continued throughout the afternoon and evening local time.
+The earthquake happened at just before 1 p.m. at a depth of 57 kilometers (35 miles) and was centered 30 kilometers west of Port Vila, the largest city in Vanuatu — a group of 80 islands that is home to about 330,000 people.
+It was followed by a magnitude 5.5 aftershock near the same location, with tremors continuing throughout the afternoon and evening.

 It was not immediately clear how much damage was caused as phone lines and government websites remained down.
-In first official information published on social media hours after the quake, the Geohazards Department said its monitoring systems were offline due to power outages.
+In the first official information published on social media, the Geohazards Department said its monitoring systems remained offline due to power outages.

-Dan McGarry, a journalist based in Port Vila, told The Associated Press he heard of one death in the quake from a police officer outside Vila Central Hospital.
+Dan McGarry, a journalist based in Port Vila, told The Associated Press he heard of one death from a police officer outside Vila Central Hospital.
 McGarry saw three people on gurneys “in obvious distress,” he said.

 Doctors were working “as fast as they could” at a triage center outside the emergency ward, he added.
 But the nation is not equipped for a mass casualty event, McGarry said.